CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

 However, in 2020 Apple discontinued iBooks Author and recommended as a replacement Pages, a standard word processor with limited options for interactivity.

-There have been a number of fairly direct successors to HyperCard, including SuperCard, MetaCard, Runtime Revolution, and curently [LiveCode](https://livecode.com/).
+There have been a number of fairly direct successors to HyperCard, including SuperCard, MetaCard, Runtime Revolution, and currently [LiveCode](https://livecode.com/).
 Atkinson describes how close the last is:

 > LiveCode is probably the most complete sort of HyperCard-on-steroids.
 It's a lot more, it's not just HyperCard…It's not as easy and approachable as HyperCard was, you can't just walk up to it and have a casual relationship.
 You kinda have to dedicate a little time into learning how to use the system"